mantidproject/mantid/Code/Mantid/docs/source/algorithms/PoldiFitPeaks1D-v1.rst

 .. include:: ../usagedata-note.txt

 The following small usage example performs a peak fit on the sample data already used in :ref:`algm-PoldiAutoCorrelation` and :ref:`algm-PoldiPeakSearch`.
-After the fit, the plots can be viewed and
+After the fit, the plots can be viewed and used to visually judge the quality of the fits.

 .. testcode:: ExSiliconPeakFit